-What are the best toys for a three-year-old?
+What are the best types of toys for a three-year-old?

 - Building and construction toys: Building structures and creating things is important at this stage.
 If you want your child to be interested in STEM subjects (science, technology, engineering and maths) down the line then this is a good way to start.
 Examples: sand and water play toys, building bricks, colourful blocks, construction sets, magnets and gears.